Not a Member?

 Treatment of PID or Endometritis

-Following a diagnosis of PID or endometritis, or suspected PID or endometritis, perform appropriate testing for sexually transmitted infection and initiate antibiotic therapy promptly.
-LILETTA does not need to be removed immediately if the woman needs ongoing contraception.1 In the LILETTA clinical trial, 12 of the 14 women who developed PID or endometritis were successfully treated without removal of LILETTA (one of the 14 women developed PID 30 days after removal).
+In the LILETTA clinical trial, 12 of the 14 participants who developed PID or endometritis were successfully treated without removal of LILETTA (one of the 14 participants developed PID 30 days after removal).

 Perforation (total or partial, including penetration/embedment of LILETTA in the uterine wall or cervix) may occur, most often during insertion, although the perforation may not be detected until sometime later.
 Perforation may also occur at any time during IUS use.
 Perforation may reduce contraceptive efficacy and result in pregnancy.
 This may be associated with severe pain and continued bleeding.